Cell Therapy FAQ’s

 Why does BPI take a multispecialty treatment approach to regenerative medicine?

 Patients suffer from many varieties of degenerative problems.
 There may be conditions associated with nearly all aspects of the body.
 Board certified specialists are ideal to evaluate, recommend and/or treat, and subsequently follow your progress.
-Together, through the BPI affiliation with Cell Surgical Network, we work to coordinate and provide therapy – mainly with your own stem cells, but also through other avenues of regenerative medicine.
-This could include conservative physical medicine, connective tissue therapy, Laser therapy, home exercise, supplementation and dietary recommendations.
+Together we work to coordinate and provide therapy through regenerative medicine.
+This could include regenerative cell therapy, conservative physical medicine, connective tissue therapy, Laser therapy, home exercise, supplementation and dietary recommendations.

 It should also be noted, that all treatments are currently in the investigational stage.
-While we recognize our patients are seeking improvement in their condition through stem cell therapy, each treatment is part of an ongoing investigation to establish optimal parameters for treatment, to evaluate for effectiveness and for any adverse effects.
+While we recognize our patients are seeking improvement in their condition, each treatment program is part of an ongoing investigation to establish optimal parameters for treatment, to evaluate for effectiveness and for any adverse effects.
 It is essential that patients understand they are participating in these investigational (research) analyses.
 Once sufficient information is appropriately documented and statistically significant, then data (validated by the IRB – Institutional Review Board) will be presented to the FDA for consideration of making an actual claim.

 How does BPI control sterility in the processing of the stem cells?